April 1 marks start of Japan's new medical fees and processes | The Japan Times

 Generic drugs

-To further promote the use of generic drugs, the government will reward large pharmacies who distribute such medicine, by creating a fee they can claim for filling 85 percent or more of their prescriptions with generics.
-Meanwhile, pharmacies where their ratios of generic drug distribution are 20 percent or less will have their compensation slashed by ¥20 per prescription.
+To further promote the use of generic drugs, the government will reward large pharmacies that distribute such medicine, by creating a fee they can claim for filling 85 percent or more of their prescriptions with generics.
+Meanwhile, pharmacies with a generic drug distribution ratio of 20 percent or less will have their compensation slashed by ¥20 per prescription.

 Gender reassignment surgery